 The Welcome Committee is dedicated to our visitors and new members.
 We want to make our visitors feel right at home at Central with calls, gifts, and yummy bread and jam.
 After our visitors become new members, we do not want them to get lost in the crowd.
 Central is beginning a new member mentoring program that will pair new members with church members.
 This will allow our new members to learn how to get involved and be an active church member.

 We can do better then these two in this video.

 There are several components to the Prayer Ministry:

 - Submit prayer requests via email to the prayer ministers

-- Be a part of the Prayer Team that will develop this ministry (meets on Thursday nights at 6:30pm in the library)
+- Be a part of the Prayer Team that will develop this ministry (meets on Tuesdays at 2:30 PM in the library)

 - Be a Prayer Minister who receives prayer requests and prays.

 If you have questions, please contact Katherine Hollingsworth